rooch-network/rooch/docs/pr-requirements.md

 ### References in Commit Messages

-If you want to reference a previous commit in the history of the project, use the format "abbreviated sha1 (subject, date)", with the subject enclosed in a pair of double-quotes, like this:
+If you want to reference a previous commit in the history of the project, use the format "abbreviated sha1 (subject, date)", with the subject enclosed in parentheses, like this:

 ```bash
 Commit 895b53510 ("[consensus] remove slice_patterns feature", 2019-07-18) noticed that ...